 - 1. Analyze relevant assessment data in providing compassionate and holistic care while respecting the client's preferences, values, and needs. - 2.
 Apply safe practices in the delivery of care in a compassionate, culturally-competent manner promoting dignity to all clients. - 3.
-Use information and technology to educate and communicate a collaborative plan of care with clients, families, and health care inter-disciplinary teams through verbal and non-verbal means and through the written word. - 4.
-Manage the efficient use of human, physical, financial, and technological resources based on best current evidence to provide effective care for clients and families in various settings across the lifespan. - 5.
+Evaluate the use information and technology to educate and communicate a collaborative plan of care with clients, families, and health care inter-disciplinary teams through verbal and non-verbal means and through the written word. - 4.
+Assess and manage the efficient use of human, physical, financial, and technological resources based on best current evidence to provide effective care for clients and families in various settings across the lifespan. - 5.
+Perform in activities which promote professional development and personal growth. - 6.
 Demonstrate accountability in adhering to legal and ethical standards within professional practice.